Salkantay Trek 4 Days

 INQUIRE ABOUT THE SALKANTAY TREK 4 DAYS

 Ready to take on the Salkantay Trek to Machu Picchu?
 Don’t miss out on this epic 4-day adventure to the Lost City of the Incas!
-This alternative Inca Trail trek is the journey of a lifetime, and we’re here to make it an incredible, hassle-free experience for you.
+This alternative Inca Trail trek is a journey of a lifetime.
+We are here to make your experience amazing and easy.

 Contact Kondor Path Tours today to start planning your Salkantay Trek.
-Whether you’re a solo traveler, a couple, or a group, we’ll handle all the details—permits, guides, accommodations, and more.
+No matter if you are traveling alone, with a partner, or in a group, we will take care of everything.
+This includes permits, guides, places to stay, and more.
 Spaces can fill up, especially in the dry season, so secure your spot on this trek early.

 Contact form Tour